Can Johnson Controls International plc (JCI) Remain Competitive?

-Johnson Controls International plc (NYSE:JCI) went up by 1.17% from its latest closing price compared to the recent 1-year high of $81.77.
-The company’s stock price has collected 11.86% of gains in the last five trading sessions.
+Johnson Controls International plc (NYSE:JCI) went down by -1.22% from its latest closing price compared to the recent 1-year high of $81.77.
+The company’s stock price has collected 2.26% of gains in the last five trading sessions.
 The Wall Street Journal reported on 12/22/21 that Companies Plan to Pour Even More Cash Into Buybacks, Dividends in 2022

 Is It Worth Investing in Johnson Controls International plc (NYSE :JCI) Right Now?

-Johnson Controls International plc (NYSE:JCI) scored a price-to-earnings ratio above its average ratio, recording 43.99 x from its present earnings ratio.
-Plus, the 36-month beta value for JCI is at 1.20.
-Opinions of the stock are interesting as 16 analysts out of 24 who provided ratings for Johnson Controls International plc declared the stock was a “buy,” while 3 rated the stock as “overweight,” 5 rated it as “hold,” and 0 as “sell.”
+Johnson Controls International plc (NYSE:JCI) scored a price-to-earnings ratio above its average ratio, recording 29.80 x from its present earnings ratio.
+Plus, the 36-month beta value for JCI is at 1.23.

 Sponsored

-The average price from analysts is $69.00, which is $3.12 above the current price.
-JCI currently public float of 687.42M and currently shorts hold a 1.07% ratio of that float.
-Today, the average trading volume of JCI was 3.99M shares.
+JCI currently public float of 687.31M and currently shorts hold a 1.31% ratio of that float.
+Today, the average trading volume of JCI was 4.05M shares.

 JCI’s Market Performance